owickstrom/wickstrom.tech/src/posts/2025-10-24-error-reporting-linear-temporal-logic.md

 Quickstrom, and [Error Reporting Logic](https://www.cs.cmu.edu/~cchristo/docs/jaspan-ASE08.pdf) (ERL), a paper introducing a way of rendering natural-language messages to explain propositional logic counterexamples.
-I've now ported it over to Rust, for _reasons_.
-Mostly because I wanted to see what it turned into.
+I ported it to Rust mostly to see what it turned into.
 I'm still on the rookie side of the Rust scale, so be gentle.
 The code is available at [codeberg.org/owi/picostrom-rs](https://codeberg.org/owi/picostrom-rs) under the MIT license.